bokeh/bokeh/examples/app/README.md

 The examples in this directory all make use of the Bokeh server, to create data visualization web apps from simple python scripts.

-To run any of these examples, excute `bokeh serve --show` and the name of the script or dirctory that contains the demo.
+To run any of these examples, execute `bokeh serve --show` and the name of the script or directory that contains the demo.
 For example,

     bokeh serve --show sliders.py